 For students who graduate from an approved piloting degree program, a restricted ATP (R-ATP) certificate is available with a reduced hour and age requirement (must be 21 or older).
 This certificate provisionally allows pilots to serve as first officers prior to accruing 1,500 flight hours.
 UAA Students who graduate with the AAS in Professional Piloting are eligible at 1,250 hours.
 Graduates of the BS in Aviation Technology (Professional Piloting Emphasis) are eligible at 1,000 hours.

 - What will I need to do before I start flying?

 Students typically start flying during their second semester in the program.
-To be eligible to start flying, you must receive a 'B' or better in ATP 100: Private Pilot Ground School.
+To be eligible to start flying, you must receive a 'C' or better in ATP 100: Private Pilot Ground School.

 Before flying students must have a 1st or 2nd Class FAA Medical Certificate.
-A quick web search for 'FAA medical examiners' can help you locate a physician approved to issue FAA medical examinations.
-We recommend scheduling your medical exams 1-2 months before the start of the second semester.
+A quick web search for 'FAA medical examiners' can help you locate physicians in your area who are approved to issue FAA medical examinations.
+We recommend scheduling your medical exam 1-2 months before you plan to start flying.